vsr2158/aws-networking-workshop/README.md

 # Networking Workshop

-## This Networking Workshop will cover the following AWS Networking topicc and aims to help customers and partnerd migrate from VPC peering to Transit Gateway with minimum downtime.
+## This Networking Workshop aims to help customers and partners migrate from VPC peering to Transit Gateway with minimum downtime.

+### Prerequisites:
+* Hands on working knowledge with AWS
+* Foundational knowledge of IP Networking
+* Atleast one AWS account with admin privileges

 ### Modules:
 * Multi VPC and Multi account networking architecture using VPC peering